TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/database-settings/mongodb-sizing.md

 ## Audit Log storage

 From Tyk Dashboard v5.7+, audit log can be configured to be stored in the database.
-If you choose to store the audit logs in database, you need to account for an additional dedicated table for audit logs in their Data storage setup.
+If you choose to store the audit logs in database, you need to account for additional storage for audit logs in the database setup.
 The size of this table will depend on the number of operations recorded, with each record averaging 1350 to 1450 bytes.

 ### Audit Log Considerations

 - **Data Generation**: The total size of the audit log table will depend on the number of API operations, administrative actions, and system events that are being logged.
 - **Daily Estimate**: For example, logging 100,000 operations per day results in 135MB to 145MB of additional data daily.
-- **Storage Growth**: Over time, this can significantly impact MongoDB storage requirements, especially in high-traffic environments or systems with comprehensive logging enabled.
+- **Storage Growth**: Over time, this can significantly impact your storage requirements, especially in high-traffic environments or systems with comprehensive logging enabled.

 ### Recommendations for Housekeeping the Audit Log Table